 Boston Drone Racing hosts hack nights for members to work on repairs, tuning, and drone racing related projects.
 Hack nights bring members together to share, learn and get hands on experience with the engineering and science of drones.
 Projects include gate timing systems, radio transmitters, and custom drone builds.
 Check out the calendar below for hack night events.

-Everyone is welcome!
-To get started you'll need to get setup with a tiny whoop class.
+All skill levels welcome!
+To get started we suggest you start with a drone in the tiny whoop class.
 Check out our Getting Started wiki to learn more or hit us up on Slack if you have any questions.

 If you are thinking about joining BDR come stop by one of our weekly meetings and fly with us.
 Club dues are $3 per race practise if you are not a BU student or $36 annually (cash and Venmo accepted).
 These donations are used to build and maintain the tracks.
 If you plan to fly without ducts we also require members to hold a valid AMA membership.